ocaml-community/awesome-ocaml/README.md

 - [easy-format](https://github.com/mjambon/easy-format) – Pretty-printing library for OCaml.
 - [ocaml-rpc](https://github.com/mirage/ocaml-rpc) – Light library to deal with RPCs in OCaml.
 - [ocaml-containers](https://github.com/c-cube/ocaml-containers) – A small standard library extension, string library, and (in "misc") a bunch of random things of lower quality.
 BSD license.
-- [Notty](https://github.com/pqwy/notty) - Notty is a declarative terminal library for OCaml, structured around a notion of composable images.

 ## Blogs